bigtreetech/BIGTREETECH-SKR-mini-E3/README.md

  ## History

  - 18-21th of May - Added BTT SKR Mini E3 v2.0 motherboard firmware and related open source materials.

+##This Fork Includes:
+Fix for Cr Touch Crashing into bed